sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-06.md

     ![Azure-ADF-Extraction-Approved](images/data-connect-adf-extraction-approved.png)

-1. This process of extracting the data can take some time depending on the size of your Office 365 tenant.
+1. This process of extracting the data can take some time depending on the size of your Microsoft 365 tenant.

-## Verify extracted data from Office 365 to Azure Storage Blob
+## Verify extracted data from Microsoft 365 to Azure Storage Blob

 1. Open a browser and navigate to your [Azure Portal](https://portal.azure.com/).

-1. Login using an account with global administrator rights to your Azure and Office 365 tenants.
+1. Login using an account with global administrator rights to your Azure and Microsoft 365 tenants.

 1. Select the **All resources** menu item from the sidebar navigation.

-1. In the list of resources, select the **Azure Storage account** you created previously in this lab.
+1. In the list of resources, select the **Azure Storage account** you created previously in this tutorial.

 1. On the **Azure Storage account** blade, select **Blobs** from the sidebar menu.

-1. Select the **container** created previously in this lab that you configured the Azure Data Factory pipeline as the sink for the extracted data.
+1. Select the **container** created previously in this tutorial that you configured the Azure Data Factory pipeline as the sink for the extracted data.
 You should see data in this container now:

     ![Azure-ADF-Extraction-Storage-Account-Data](images/data-connect-adf-extracted-data-in-blob.png)